 The

-Restore Missing Repository Configuration
+Restore Missing Google Chrome Repository Configuration

-To quickly verify whether your repository is working correctly, run the following command:
+Verify whether your repository is working correctly:

 apt-cache policy google-chrome-stable